floooh/chips/README.md

 A toolbox of chips and helper code to write 8-bit emulators in dependency-free C99-headers.

-*WORK IN PROGRESS*

 Tests and example code is in a separate repo: https://github.com/floooh/chips-test

 This is the meaty stuff from the YAKC emulator, rewritten from C++ in C, moved into its own project.

-The YAKC emulator is here (porting to the chips headers is underway in the 'chips' branch):
+The YAKC emulator is here:
 - github repo: https://github.com/floooh/yakc
 - asm.js/wasm demo: http://floooh.github.io/virtualkc/